-The normal way to mark messages for translation is via ("msg") just as for packages.
+The normal way to mark messages for translation is via $("msg")$ just as for packages.
 However, sometimes one needs to mark passages for translation without wanting them translated at the time, for example when declaring string constants.
-This is the purpose of the N macro, for example from file src/main/errors.c.
+This is the purpose of the N- macro, for example may be used as a wrapper for ngettext: however in some cases the preferred approach has been to conditionalize (on ENABLE_NLS) code using ngettext.